EanNewton/Awesome-Reading-List/README.md

 - [Windows 8: Show/Hide Administrative Tools](https://web.archive.org/web/20150905204425/http://www.eightforums.com/tutorials/4861-administrative-tools-hide-show-windows-8-a.html)
 - [Windows 10 Hotkeys](https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec#WindowsVersion=Windows_10)
 - [Windows 10: System Requirements](https://support.microsoft.com/en-us/windows/windows-10-system-requirements-6d4e9a79-66bf-7950-467c-795cf0386715)
+- [Robocopy: Documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) - The official Microsoft docs for all `robocopy` options.
+- [Robocopy: Pros and Cons to the /j option](https://superuser.com/questions/1114311/are-there-any-pros-cons-to-the-j-robocopy-option-unbuffered-copying) - Robocopy has a `/j` option for unbuffere I/O. What (if any) downsides are there?
+Any reason this isn't enabled by default?
+(1 minute, 2016).
 - [Why Pinball was removed from Windows Vista](https://devblogs.microsoft.com/oldnewthing/20121218-00/?p=5803) - Windows XP was the last client version of Windows to include the Pinball game that had been part of Windows since Windows 95.
 (2 minutes, 2012).

 ### Network